-4 Things Your Mortgage Banker Wishes You Knew
+4 Things Your Mortgage Advisor Wants You to Know

 We understand how complex the home-buying journey may seem.
 Between gathering all the necessary documentation, searching for the perfect home, and finding the loan option best-suited for you, a lot goes into buying a home.
 That’s why PRM has a team of dedicated mortgage professionals with decades of experience to help you through every step.
 As a result of our experience, we know what it takes to get you in your dream home, but there are a few things we think you should know before you take the next steps towards homeownership.

 Here are four things your mortgage banker wishes you knew:

 1. Keep Your Mortgage Banker in the Loop